2023 Most Popular Library Science Associate Degree Schools

 Of the 12 students majoring in library science at COD, 33% are male and 67% are female.

 The in-demand associate degree programs at Cuesta College helped the school earn the #5 place on this year’s ranking of the most popular library science schools in the United States.
-Located in the small suburb of San Luis Obispo, Cuesta College is a public college with a medium-sized student population.
+Located in the suburb of San Luis Obispo, Cuesta College is a public school with a moderately-sized student population.

 Women make up 91% of the library science majors at the school.

-Chippewa Valley Technical College landed the #6 spot in the 2023 rankings for the most popular associate degree library science programs.
-Located in the small city of Eau Claire, CVTC is a public school with a medium-sized student population.
+Chippewa Valley Technical College did quite well in this year’s ranking of the most popular places for library science students to get a associate degree.
+It came in at #6 on the list.
+Located in the small city of Eau Claire, CVTC is a public school with a moderately-sized student population.

 Women make up 80% of the library science majors at the school.